Surf, sun, and fun all come together in this popular take on the traditional summer cocktail!

 Nutrition

-For a drink as good looking as the Blue Margarita, you’ll want a nice, long-stemmed coupe or martini goblet.
-Chill your glasses in the freezer 10-to-15 minutes before you’re ready to serve.
-A chilled glass will also let the salt stick to its rim more easily.
+For a drink as good-looking as the Blue Margarita, you’ll want a nice, long-stemmed coupe or margarita glass.
+Chill your glass in the freezer for 10 to 15 minutes before you’re ready to serve.

 A blender!
 Instead of shaking the drink in a cocktail shaker and serving it on the rocks, take those ice cubes along with the other ingredients, put them into a blender and pulse mix until it’s nice and smooth and blue.

-- Texas Margarita – Yee-haw, cowpokes!
-Saddle up for the Lone Star State’s take on this classic: Texas Margarita
+- Texas Margarita – Saddle up for the Lone Star State’s take on the original.

 Leave a Comment